 After driving for some time, they end up in the downtown area, with the GPS failing to properly reroute them.
 With tensions growing between them and midnight approaching, they decide to turn in at a nearby hotel.
 It’s an old, desolate place, with just the hotel manager (George Maguire) in sight.
 Once checked in they attempt to get some sleep, but their night is filled with unexplained events.
 From strange sounds to hallucinations, Babak and Neda will be terrorized by something unknown, that seems to be pulling from their own secrets.

-Written and directed by Kourosh Ahari, serving as his directorial debut, The Night is a chilling horror film building consistent tension, both supernatural and other, to deliver unexpected psychological frights.
+Written and directed by Kourosh Ahari, serving as his directorial debut, The Night is a chilling horror film that builds consistent tension, both supernatural and other, to deliver unexpected psychological frights.
 While it certainly has some of your more standard scares at times, including a few well placed diegetic moments, it really leans heavily on giving you a sense of unease.
 It’s oftentimes unassuming in its reveals, which I found to be the ones that stick with you the most.

 Both Hosseini and Noor give exceptional performances, encompassing all the horrors their characters are experiencing.
 Their terror is so real and you feel it jumping at you from the screen.
 There is a deep sadness to Noor’s particularly, and as their relationship and dynamic is further explored, you begin to empathize with her on another level.